THE RUPEE: Fall against USD continues

 ========================

-Following fresh buyers’ interest in the market, the US dollar commenced trading on a healthy note and kept on rising throughout the trading session.
-As a result, the dollar closed higher for buying and selling at Rs 153.00 and Rs 154.20 against the overnight closing rate of Rs 152.70 and Rs 153.80 respectively, local currency dealers said.
+The short supply phenomenon of the greenback prevailed for another day in the market which helped its further appreciation for buying and selling at Rs 154.20 and Rs 155.50 against the overnight closing rate of Rs 153.80 and Rs 155.00, respectively, local currency dealers said.

-RUPEE IN ISLAMABAD AND RAWALPINDI: The dollar gained 10 paisas against the rupee at the open currency markets of Islamabad and Rawalpindi here on Tuesday.
+RUPEE IN ISLAMABAD AND RAWALPINDI: The dollar gained strength against the rupee at the open currency markets of Islamabad and Rawalpindi here on Tuesday.

 The buying and selling rates of one tola of gold remained Rs.
 99,700 (selling) and Rs 99,500(buying) in the local Sarafa (gold) markets of twin cities of Islamabad and Rawalpindi.